Articles | Volume 4, issue 2

 Short summary

-Our study is concerned with how uncertainty in spatial information about environmental variables can be communicated to stakeholders to make decisions about sampling whilst considering the trade-off between sample effort and reducing uncertainty.
+Our study is concerned with how uncertainty in spatial information about environmental variables can be communicated to stakeholders to make decisions about sampling whilst also considering the trade-off between sampling effort and reducing uncertainty.
 We tested four approaches that relate sampling density and uncertainty by eliciting the opinions of end-users.
-End-users preferred the method not direct link to decision-making.
+End-users preferred the method not directly linked to decision-making.
 More work is needed to develop and elucidate decision-specific approaches.

 Christopher Chagumaira, Joseph G. Chimungu, Patson C. Nalivata, Martin R. Broadley, Madlene Nussbaum, Alice E. Milne, and R. Murray Lark